Practical guide: when to use ChatGPT, Claude, or Perplexity

 1. Analyze the code and identify performance bottlenecks

-3. Optimize loops and liquid filters
+3. Optimize loops and Liquid filters

 4. Add inline comments to complex sections

-5. Prioritize loading time improvement
+5. Prioritize load time improvement

-- Maintain all functionality
+- Retain all functionality

 - Max 30% fewer lines of code